osmandapp/docs/content/osmand/personal/profiles.md

 ### General settings

+{% default %}

 This section of settings contains settings of the cursor on the map and map view, settings of units & formats of map and profile data, settings of external input devices, and other sensors.

+{% enddefault %}

 {% android %}

+This section of settings contains settings of the cursor on the map and map view, settings of units & formats of map and profile data, settings of external input devices, and other sensors.

 {% data variables.product.android_button_seq %} {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.configure_profile %} (Browse map or any other profile) → {% data variables.android-values.general_settings_2 %}

 {% endandroid %}

 {% ios %}

+This section of settings contains settings of the cursor on the map and map view, settings of units & formats of map and profile data, settings of external input devices, and other sensors.

 {% data variables.product.ios_button_seq %} {% data variables.ios-values.menu %} → {% data variables.ios-values.sett_settings %} → {% data variables.ios-values.app_profiles %} → {% data variables.ios-values.general_settings_2 %}